 Meet SACA's Board of Directors

 I am Tait Wilcox.
-I am on my second term of the Director’s Board.
-I have a wife and two kids, which both are out of the house.
+I am on my second term on the Director's Board.
+I have a wife and two kids, both of whom are out of the house.

 Wanting to be active in the community in an area in which I have knowledge, I searched for a way I could get involved.
 After attending a few SACA safety seminars and meetings, I began to understand its value in the construction community.
 I applied for a position and got on the board.
 I enjoy being on the SACA board and aiding in the communities needs, and assisting the contractors with a voice.
 For SACA I get or write articles for the newsletter, schedule safety meetings and help the other board members as often as I can.
 I am also a commissioner on the Environmental Affairs Commission for our City.